reevost/vspk_code/README.md

 #### Launch

-To run the code enter the following command
+To run the code, go to the directory of the experiment you want to execute, then enter the following command

 ```
 $ python filename.py
 ```